 I guess you could say that I was fortunate not to experience too many of these trials and tribulations when I made my lifestyle changes.
 Perhaps the fact that I was in a rapid downward spiral, willing to try anything to feel better and that I armed myself with a wealth of information, would be the reason why.
 That being said, like any new adjustment to your life, there will almost always be some obstacle knocking at your door and waiting around every corner you turn.
 Unfortunately, change is not often something easy to achieve, otherwise, I have a feeling the Paleo community would be a lot bigger than it is today.
 This transition in your life will certainly test your abilities to stay committed and determined.
 It is no easy feat, but I can assure you that the rewards are like none other.

 So why do so many individuals fail to stick to the diet or stick to it but fail to see the great results?
 It can be different for everyone, but when we consider the Paleo community, there are certainly some common reasons for failure.

 The technical reasons

-These “technical reasons” are usually reasons why some people fail to achieve the proper health results on the diet even though they stick to it and feel like they do it correctly.
-There’s a lot of conflicting information out there when it comes to the Paleo Diet and some people are led to make changes based on some wrong information that aren’t good for them in the long term.
+These "technical reasons" are usually reasons why some people fail to achieve the proper health results on the diet even though they stick to it and feel like they do it correctly.
+There's a lot of conflicting information out there when it comes to Paleo and some people are led to make changes based on some wrong information that aren't good for them in the long term.

 Too much nuts or nut butter